Sleep Deprivation Signs In Children

-“Parents prepare yourself for some all-caps yelling, because this is going to change lives.
-All parents.
+“Parents, prepare yourself for some all-caps yelling because this parenting PSA is going to change lives.
 If you have a child, I’m going to tell you something you need to know that you have probably never heard before.

 CHILDREN SHOULD NOT BREATHE THROUGH THEIR MOUTHS.
 Not while awake, not while asleep.
 Never.

 If your child has or experiences any of the following, listen up:

 - Falls asleep immediately after their head hits the pillow